 Of course, we are indebted to all the academicians and practitioners who have created the body of knowledge contained in this text.
 We particularly wish to thank several people who gave the most significant help in developing and revising it.
-They include Professor John Brozovsky, CPA, of VirginiaTech, for assistance in the chapter on taxes; Professor Sam Hicks, CPA, of VirginiaTech, for his thorough review of the entire book; Thomas C. Via Jr., CLU, for his help in the chapters on life and property insurance; Kent Dodge for his help in the chapter on health insurance; Professor Hongbok Lee, of Western Illinois University, for helpful observations, and Marlene Bellamy of Writeline Associates for her help with the real estate material.
+They include Professor John Brozovsky, CPA, of VirginiaTech, for assistance in the chapter on taxes; Professor Sam Hicks, CPA, of VirginiaTech, for his thorough review of the entire book and work on the instructor's manual; Eric Johnsen for his help in the chapters on insurance; Kent Dodge for his help in the chapter on health insurance; Professor Hongbok Lee, of Western Illinois University, for helpful observations, and Marlene Bellamy of Writeline Associates for her help with the real estate material.

-Cengage Learning shared our objective of producing a truly teachable text and relied on the experience and advice of numerous excellent reviewers for the 14th edition:
+Cengage Learning shared our objective of producing a truly teachable text and relied on the experience and advice of numerous excellent reviewers for past editions of the book: